NOTE: This article originally appeared as an episode of The Dolphin Pod. You can listen to the audio version below:

 A Boto carrying seaweed:

 Poop: There is even one suggestion that dolphins might use poop as a visual signal!
 A few colleagues of ours from Japan have tested the idea that dolphins may poop directly in the path of human swimmers and other dolphins as a kind of warning signal.
-This ideas is still in the early stages of development, but it’s certainly worth noting!
+This idea is still in the early stages of development, but it’s certainly worth noting!

 Perhaps one of the most important modes of signaling in a dolphin’s world is the use of touch.
 Dolphins have skin that is quite sensitive to even the lightest touch–much like the skins of human beings.
 Dolphins are know to rub their bodies up against each other, but also to engage in intricate rubbing behaviors using the pectoral fins.
 Dolphins will rub their fins into the fins of other dolphins, engaging in a behavior that looks a lot like holding hands.
 They will also rub the bodies of their friends, moving their fins rapidly over the face, flank or genital region, producing what is likely to be a pleasurable sensation.
 Sometimes dolphins will seek out rubs by positioning their bodies under the fin of their friend.
 Researchers have observed a behavior where dolphins will rest their fin on the back of their friend, holding it in place for hours at a time–likely a signal to other dolphins of their friendship.
 Most all of the tactile behavior I mention here is thought to be a sign of friendly, affiliative contact.

 But not all contact behavior is friendly.
 During aggressive encounters, dolphins can body slam each other, butt heads and ram each other with their rostrums.
-They also smack each other with their powerful flukes, and have even been observed leaping out of the water each other and slamming into each other while airborne.
+They also smack each other with their powerful flukes and have even been observed leaping out of the water each other and slamming into each other while airborne.
 With sensitive skin, these kinds of aggressive contacts surely must hurt, and these are clearly aggressive signals.

 Some people suggest that dolphins are able to share complex 3D images with each other using their echolocation, and often label this something like ‘holographic communication’.
-At present, there is no evidence that a dolphin’s echolocation ability is able to transmit anything like an image to other dolphins, so this suggestions is purely fanciful at this point.
+At present, there is no evidence that a dolphin’s echolocation ability is able to transmit anything like an image to other dolphins, so this suggestion is purely fanciful at this point.
 However, it has been shown that a dolphin who is positioned close to their friend can overhear the click echoes that are produced by their friend who may be echolocating on an object.
 By listening to these echoes, a listening dolphin might get a mental image of the object even though he/she is not engaging their own echolocation.
 This is not necessarily a form of communication–unless of course dolphins purposely echolocate on objects because they know that their friend will be receiving the click echoes.
 In this case, it may be something like communication–there is not yet any evidence that this is the case, although scientists are actively researching this area to learn just how dolphins use their echolocation in the wild.

 There is of course much more that could be said about the ways in which dolphins communication, and I could talk for hours about this subject.
 But the information presented here should serve as a brief overview–enough to whet your appetite.
 For more information, have a look around the Dolphin Communication Project website, and listen to previous episodes of the Dolphin Pod where we cover some of these topics in more detail.